Journalit

 Setups, mistakes, and tags

-Keep your analysis vocabulary consistent across trade forms, filtering, and review.
+Keep your analysis vocabulary consistent across trade forms, Setups, filtering, and review.
+Custom tags can use their own colours.

 Events